-He was 32 years and having trouble conceiving for three years.
-His history was entirely unremarkable except for one thing: he had a pain in his right testicle immediately after ejaculation, and for as long as he could remember.
+He was 32 years old and had been having trouble conceiving for three years.
+His history was entirely unremarkable except for one thing: he had had a pain in his right testicle immediately after ejaculation for as long as he could remember.
 His evaluation showed no sperm in the ejaculate (azoospermia) on several occasions.
 But the real clue here was that his ejaculate volume was always low, half a teaspoon or less.
 “It has been that way since I can remember, Doc.
 Is that normal?” he asked.

 No, it’s not.
 Neither the pain nor the low volume.
 Until further notice, this is a classic case of ejaculatory duct obstruction.
 His sperm production is likely totally normal, but there is a simple plumbing problem.
 His pipes are blocked right where the ejaculate enters the urethra (urine tube) near the prostate.
 Unlike many other men with azoospermia, this man’s engine’s (sperm production) is just fine, but his exhaust (ejaculatory duct) is blocked.
 Curable?
 You bet.